DibraSol/ProxerExport/README.md

 ## How to use

-You can use it in your
+You can export your

 - [Animelist](https://proxer.me/ucp?s=anime)
 - [Mangalist](https://proxer.me/ucp?s=manga)
 - [Novellist](https://proxer.me/ucp?s=novel)

-with just a click of a button.
+with just a click of a button to a JSON-File.

 <p align="center">
     <a href="https://proxer.me/ucp?s=anime"><img src="https://github.com/PryosCode/ProxerExport/raw/master/images/export.png" alt="Export" style="max-width: 100%"></a>